ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Fee markets

 Ethereum transaction fees protect the network from spam, denial-of-service attacks and bad smart-contract code.
 However, it also affects the end-user by influencing the cost of interacting with Ethereum.
-Balancing network security with end-user user-experience is an ongoing challenge that requires further research and development.
+Balancing network security with end-user experience is an ongoing challenge that requires further research and development.

 #### Background reading